This project was mostly for the fun of experimenting, it has no real purpose.

 Another way to make the housing

 The blower was for sucking shavings from the 20" thickness planer.
-It wasn't meant to be a dust collector, just to move the shavings to the side instead of having them shot at me when I pulled the boards out of the planer.
-It wasn't powerful enough though and the planer would plug up with shavings from time to time.
-Looking at it now, I think it would have worked if I used a 3500 RPM motor instead of a 1750 RPM motor.
+It wasn't meant to be a dust collector, just to suck the shavings from the player and throw them to the side instead of having them shot at me when I pulled the boards out of the planer.
+But it wasn't powerful enough for that, and the planer would plug up with shavings from time to time.
+Looking at it now, I think it would have done the job if I used a 3500 RPM motor instead of a 1750 RPM motor.